-- 5.2.10 There is an opportunity to create a distinctive character within Podsmead through the improvement of existing open spaces and the creation of new ones.
-Chapter 4 sets out an overall suggested approach to green open spaces for Podsmead, Existing and new open spaces could work together to create a network of spaces, each with a clearly defined role and function within the neighbourhood. - 5.2.11 In designing green spaces, designers should confirm their intended overall role and function in the context of a masterplan and design to create a rich, distinctive character: - Is the space for children's play?
+5.2.9 There is an opportunity to create a distinctive character within Podsmead through the improvement of existing open spaces and the creation of new ones.
+Chapter 4 sets out an overall suggested approach to green open spaces for Podsmead, showing through the Open Space Framework Plan how both existing and new open spaces could work together to create a network of spaces, each with a clearly defined role and function within the neighbourhood.

+5.2.10 In designing green spaces, designers should confirm their intended overall role and function in the context of the Framework Plan and design to create a rich, distinctive character:

+- Is the space for children's play?
 What age group?
 What type of play? - Is there an opportunity to incorporate Sustainable Urban Drainage features? - Is there existing biodiversity that needs to be protected?
-Can the biodiversity of the green space be improved? - Can routes across the open space connect it positively to the wider network of pedestrian works?
+Can the biodiversity of the green space be improved? - Can routes across the open space connect it positively to the wider network of pedestrian works? - Can the landform of the space be modelled to better support its function - e.g. banks for sitting on?

-- Can the landform of the space be modelled to better support its function e.g. banks for sitting on? - 5.2.12 The role of new allotments in the overall network of green space should be considered, and incorporated into future detailed proposals if there is a need for such facilities. - 5.2.13 Planting in green spaces should be designed to be adopted by the local authority.
+5.2.11 The role of new allotments in the overall network of green space should be considered, and incorporated into future detailed proposals if there is a need for such facilities.

+5.2.12 Planting in green spaces should be designed to be adopted by the local authority.
 The design should be simple and clean, with manageable planting and hard surfaces.
-Early consultation with local authority officers is recommended. - 5.2.14 Development will be required to be built in accordance with Building with Nature as set out in Policy E5: Green Infrastructure: Building with Nature.
+Early consultation with local authority officers is recommended.